jhartman00/TicTacToe/README.md

 ## Once the program is running

-The program has 4 different modes: easy, medium, hard, and user
+The program has 4 different modes: "easy", "medium", "hard", and "user"

 When running the main.java file you will be prompted for an input

-To start input: start user1 user2
+To start the game input into the console: start user1 user2

-user1 can be any one of the 4 modes user2 can be any one of the 4 modes
+start is just the command to start the program user1 can be any one of the 4 modes user2 can be any one of the 4 modes